groundhoggwp/groundhogg/README.txt

 = 4.5 (2026-05-) = // TODO
 * ADDED Recurring broadcast scheduler and schedules admin.
+* ADDED Recent recipient queries will appear in the segmentation step when scheduling broadcasts.
 * ADDED Necessary groundwork for send time optimization advanced feature.
 * ADDED Sales Manager team assignments.
 * ADDED URL allowlist and filter for UTM params in emails.
 * ADDED Draft indicator in Flow email picker.
+* ADDED `meta_compare` support in the `{posts}` replacement code.
+* IMPROVED Updated Groundhogg UI and colors to match moder WordPress admin theme.
 * IMPROVED Export preview UI.
+* IMPROVED New tracking link structure offers shorter but hardened links.
 * TWEAKED GDPR Consents will also appear on the "Manage Preferences" screen.
 * TWEAKED Moved the unsubscribe form to the top of "Manage Preferences" screen so it's not hidden.
+* TWEAKED Object duplication will also duplicate any object relationships.
+* SECURITY Hardened tracking links to prevent possible redirect attack.
+* SECURITY Fixed possible SQL injection attack.
+* SECURITY Removed delete file endpoints for imports and exports.
+* FIXED Compatibility with WordPress 7.0.
 * FIXED Trashed emails appearing in the Flow email picker.
 * FIXED Some Sales Rep dashboard widgets not loading.
 * FIXED Contact count preview showing 0 for sales reps.
+* FIXED Partial first & last name quick search was not working.

 = 4.4.1 (2026-04-08) =
 * ADDED Automatic staging environment detection to prevent outgoing emails.